lwjglgamedev/zvk/bookcontents/chapter-01/chapter-01.md

 }
 ```

-The `EngCtx`servers as a context holder for the main elements of the engine, the allocator, the engine constants (we will come back to this later on),
+The `EngCtx`servers as a context holder for the main elements of the engine, the allocator, the engine constants (we will come back to this
-and the main window.
-The `Engine` type needs to be instantiated through the `create` function which just loads the constants and creates the window.
-It
+later on), and the main window.
+The `Engine` type needs to be instantiated through the `create` function which just loads the constants and
-provides a `cleanup` function which just frees the allocated resources.
-The `run` function is where the game loop is implemented.
+creates the window.
+It provides a `cleanup` function which just frees the allocated resources.
+The `run` function is where the game loop is
+implemented.
 We basically control the elapsed time since the last loop block to check if enough seconds have passed to update the state.
-If so,
+If
-we've calculated the elapsed time since the last update and invoke the `update` function from the `GameLogic` reference.
+so, we've calculated the elapsed time since the last update and invoke the `update` function from the `GameLogic` reference.
+We invoke the
-We invoke the `input` from the `GameLogic` instance and the `render` method in each turn of the loop.
+`input` from the `GameLogic` instance and the `render` function in each turn of the loop.
+Later on, we will be able to limit the frame rate
-Later on, we will be able to limit the frame rate using vsync, or leave it uncapped. bu now it will just run at full speed.
+using vsync, or leave it uncapped. bu now it will just run at full speed.

 You may have noticed that we use a struct named `Constants`, which in this case establishes the updates per second.
+This is a struct which
-This is a struct which reads a property file that will allow us to configure several parameters of the engine at runtime.
-It is defined in the `com`
+reads a property file that will allow us to configure several parameters of the engine at runtime.
+It is defined in the `com` module
-module (named for common), which requires a new `mod.zig` file:
+(named for common), which requires a new `mod.zig` file:

 ```zig
 pub const common = @import("common.zig");